xixiuqi/UNet_firebrand_segmentation/README.md

 ## Model

 Unet model can be found online.
 Reference goes [https://arxiv.org/abs/1505.04597].
+The model is in UNetforfirebrand.ipynb

 ## Training